 It depends where you are in your journey, but there are few game design books that industry vets recommend over and over.
 These include titles like The Art of Game Design: A Book of Lenses, Challenges for Game Designers, and Game Design Workshop.

-Game Design Training
+Game Designer Training Questions